guile-clarusway/beanstalk/README.md

 Note: this application asks you to authenticate.
 For testing, the logins and passwords are hard-coded.
 They are:

- - User 1: login: joe; Password: secret123
+ - User 1: login: joe
+   Password: secret123

- - User 2: login: anne Password: secret123
+ - User 2: login: anne
+   Password: secret123